tweag/jupyenv/README.md

     };
 ```

-The second option is to use the impure `mkDirectoryWith` nix function that
+The second option is to use the impure `mkDirectoryWith` Nix function that
 comes with this repo: